-With our German lessons for Brothers and sisters you will learn "Brothers and sisters" in 4 easy steps.
-The German you will learn in this lesson consists of 10 Short sentences about brothers and sisters.
+With our German lessons you will learn the topic "Brothers and sisters" in 4 quick and easy steps.
+The German you will learn in these lessons consists of 10 short sentences about brothers and sisters.

 |1||Ich habe eine Schwester.||I have one sister.|